Applications Open • April 2026

 What is Minjok Leadership Academy?

-Minjok Leadership Academy (MinSaGo) is one of Korea's most prestigious high schools, known for academic excellence and innovative educational approaches.
+Minjok Leadership Academy (KMLA) is one of Korea's most prestigious high schools, known for academic excellence and innovative educational approaches.
 The 3-day exchange is an exclusive opportunity for our students to experience this world-class institution firsthand.

 Can my child attend if they've never been to Korea?